yasserajamal/Final-Project/README.md

 Description: Allowing Users to School On-The-Go with Audio.
 Style Guide:
 For headings, we used Georgia and for actual screen contents we used: Arial.
+For titles, the font is 50, for other text 15-20

 Tasks